 So all the information that is out there only should make you re-member the knowledge that is already within you.

-You might say that’s vague – but that only shows how far we have gone astray from trusting our innate feelings, which is natures best guiding system, when it comes to our own development.
+You might say that’s vague – but that only shows how far we have gone astray from trusting our innate feelings, which is natures best guiding system when it comes to our own development.

 Why is it, that some things I learned come easy for me and don’t need any discipline at all, while I have to force myself even after years to do others?
-We disassociated ourselves from the greatest motivation force in the universe – JOY – and used the other tool – PAIN – that our intellect somehow prefers, because we think that doing something painful, something that tastes like hard work is much better than something that feels like playing – isn’t that true if we look deep inside ourselves?
+We disassociated ourselves from the most significant, motivating force in the universe – JOY – and used the other tool – PAIN – that our intellect somehow prefers, because we think that doing something painful, something that tastes like hard work is much better than something that feels like playing – isn’t that true if we look deep inside ourselves?

 To sum it up, here are some points to think about:

 - You should decide what information is relevant to you.

 - Others might give you information to remember your inner knowledge, but if it didn’t strike a chord with you, let it pass.
 Don’t feel guilty – not every information is necessary or even relevant to everyone.

 - Know that you should increase your levels of joy, love, and harmony through the unwrapping of your own mind.